United Center: 2010s changes

 In March 2017, the United Center opened a new 190,000 square foot privately funded "atrium" addition.
 The addition featured office space on its second, third, and fourth floors and a gathering place on its first floor which is open to fans and visitors before, during, and after events.
 The statue of Michael Jordan which formerly sat outside the arena was relocated to the atrium.

-In 2019, a new scoreboard manufactured by Mitsubishi Electric was added to the United Center.
-At its unveiling, the scoreboard was the largest and highest-resolution scoreboard in any dual-purpose NHL/NBA arena.
+In 2019, a new Jumbotron manufactured by Mitsubishi Electric was added to the United Center to replace the 2005 Jumbotron.
+At its unveiling, it was the largest and highest-resolution scoreboard in any dual-purpose NHL/NBA arena.
+This scoreboard would be the first used by the Bulls and the Blackhawks to be fully digital, with no non-video sponsor boards.
 The scoreboard has a 8600 sqft display with 4 mm pixel spacing, six independent moving panels, and a continuous inner ring display.
 New audio and lighting systems were installed alongside the scoreboard upgrade.

 Sportsbook Lounge

 On February 1, 2022, the United Center and FanDuel Group announced a partnership to develop a sportsbook lounge located off the United Center atrium.
 The two-story venue was built out as a non-wagering space complete with FanDuel branding with screens featuring other live sports events.
 With the lounge opened in 2023, betting is still contingent on approval from the Illinois Gaming Board.